m-e-w/steam_bi/README.md

 - Redis (Not included)
     - Redis is the result store used by the celery worker
 - RabbitMQ (Not included)
-    - RabbitMQ is the message borker used by the celery worker
+    - RabbitMQ is the message broker used by the celery worker

 ## scripts
 - Scripts to help automate project setup / testing